O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Methodology

-\textbf{Inference.} For the base classes, we directly use the occupancy header for reliable semantic occupancy prediction.
-For the novel classes, we obtain $\mathbf{V}$ through the distillation module and generate the novel class logit by combining the similarity scores between $\mathbf{V}$ and the $\{T_{l}\}^{L_{n}}_{l}$ with the predicted probabilities $p$ from the OCA for accurate occupancy prediction.
+For the base classes, we directly use the occupancy head for reliable semantic occupancy prediction.
+For the novel classes, we derive $\mathbf{V}$ via the distillation module and generate the novel class logit by combining the similarity scores between $\mathbf{V}$ and the $\{T_{l}\}^{L_{n}}_{l}$ with the predicted logits $p$ from the OCA for accurate occupancy prediction.